sandinmyjoints/zero-to-node/notes.md

 ## Slide 13 - Structure and Decomposition - Project layout

 * Node is ripe for structuring.
-It's up to you.
+It's entirely up to you, unlike Django or RoR.
-* So here's what we do:
+* So here's what we did for Cicero:
+* First, directory structure.
+It's slightly more complicated because we used Coffee-script.
-* I'm going to skip to the source directory  (see slide)
+* I'm going to skip down to the source directory  (see slide)
-* index.coffee and tts.coffee are the main source.
+* index.coffee and tts.coffee are the main source code files.
 * grunt compiles from src/server into lib, from src/config into config.
-* (If you're just writing javascript, you don't need to src directory.)

 ## Slide 14 - S and D - Index

+* Now, structure within the code modules.
 * At first I put all my code in one file.
 It worked.
 * It wasn't a terribly long file, but it's better to structure for long-term readability and maintenance.